Annex-Engineering/TradRack/docs/slicing/Slicing.md

       - Replace with: `Save_Pressure_Advance\n${1}\n`
       - Notes: `See: https://github.com/supermerill/SuperSlicer/issues/2934 (3073 too)`
       - Make sure "Regular expression" is checked!

+[^2]: These substitutions are required if you only set the pressure advance value at the start of the print.
+If you set the pressure advance value in your `start_filament_gcode` for each filament, then the substitutions are unnecessary (but there is no harm in having both).

 ### Filament settings